Arkansas Divorce Recovery

-You will have the opportunity to fashion a divorce settlement with your divorcing spouse, which would divide marital assets and liabilities (debt).
+Arkanasas is an equitable distribution state, meaning marital property will be divided 50/50 between the parties unless the court finds that percentage to be inequitable.
+The court will afford you the opportunity to fashion a divorce settlement with your spouse, which would divide your property and debt.
 It would include a Parenting Plan if you have kids from the marriage.

-If you cannot reach a divorce settlement, one will be imposed upon you by the court.
+If you cannot reach a settlement with your spouse, one will be imposed upon you by the court.
 All marital property will be distributed one-half to each party unless the court finds such a division to be inequitable.
 In that event the court shall make some other division that the court deems equitable taking into consideration:

 - Age, health, and station in life of the parties,